capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/secret-NFT/mint-secret-NFT.md

 `description`: The enclave response description.
 `isError`: True if the status is different from "STORESUCCESS".
 `enclave_id`: The enclave ID where a private key share is stored.
-`nft_id`: The ID of the Capsule NFT.
+`nft_id`: The ID of the Secret NFT.
-`owner_address`: The owner of the Capsule NFT.
+`owner_address`: The owner of the Secret NFT.
 `signer_address`: The temporary signer authentication message used to store all private key shares on the enclaves.
-`signersig`: The signature of the 'signer_address' message by the owner of the Capsule NFT.
+`signersig`: The signature of the 'signer_address' message by the owner of the Secret NFT.
 `data`: The data containing the share to store on the enclave.
 `signature`: The signature of the data by the temporary signer account.
 ```

 ## Next

 The next step will be getting the NFT data from the Ternoa Indexer using the NFT id just generated.
-Keep it and continue on the ["How to retrieve a Basic NFT"](/for-developers/guides/NFT/capsule-NFT/get-NFT) guide.
+Keep it and continue on the ["How to retrieve a Basic NFT"](/for-developers/guides/NFT/basic-NFT/get-NFT) guide.

 ## Support